collective/collective.facebook.accounts/README.txt

 Overview
 --------

-This product allows you to add Facebook accounts to a Plone site.
+This product allows you to associate `Facebook`_ accounts with a Plone site.

-It uses oAuth authentication.
+It uses `OAuth`_ authentication.

 Prerequisites
 -------------

 Facebook accounts are added to the Plone site using a Facebook app.
-You can create your own from https://developers.facebook.com/apps.
+You can create your own from Facebook's `App Dashboard`_.
 Make sure to write down the app's "App ID/API Key".

 Usage